ABOUT STUART RENNIE

 Lawyer - Librarian - Records and Information Management Consultant

-Stuart Rennie has been in practice as a lawyer for over 28 years and has worked as a records management and information consultant since 1995, providing related services for over 23 years.
+Stuart Rennie has been in practice as a lawyer for over 30 years and has worked as a records management and information consultant since 1995, providing related services for over 24 years.
 He holds a law degree, a Juris Doctor (J.D.) from the University of British Columbia, he is a librarian with a Masters of Library and Information Studies (M.L.I.S.), from UBC and a Bachelor of Arts in Sociology (Honours) majoring in Young Offenders, from the University of Calgary.
+In 2019, Stuart was inducted into the ARMA International Company of Fellows (FAI).

 Stuart grew up in Kamloops and graduated from Kamloops Senior Secondary.